KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

 Transcoding to UASTC to PVRTC1 involves decoding the texture to uncompressed pixels and re-encoding them as PVRTC1.
 This process is fully implemented by the reference transcoder.

-> **Note**: The reference UASTC to PVRTC1 transcoder supports only power-of-2 textures.
+> **Note:** Transcoding to PVRTC1 is supported only for textures that have power-of-two dimensions.

 > **Note**: The reference UASTC to PVRTC1 transcoder needs to know whether the alpha channel is used.